 Any health service provider established by order under the Health Services Act 2016.

-The Heritage Council of Western Australia established under the Heritage of Western Australia Act 1990.
+The Heritage Council of Western Australia established by the Heritage Act 2018.

 The Insurance Brokers Licensing Board constituted under the General Insurance Brokers and Agents Act 1981 17.